snipline/documentation/source/desktop/basics/examples.html.md

 ---
 title: Examples
+search_terms: "Examples, PHP Snippets, Server Snippets, Common Snippets, Magento Snippets, SQL Snippets, MySQL"
+description: >
+  Every developer's workflow and tool choices are different and so these won't be useful for everyone.
+  These commands will hopefully be a source of inspiration and reference for your own snippets.
+If you think you have a good one, why not tweet us about it? 😀
 ---

 Every developer's workflow and tool choices are different and so these won't be useful for everyone.